Brain Boost Bites

 ½ cup (40g) walnuts

-½ cup (55g) rolled oats
+½ cup (55g) rolled oats – or use ground almonds to keep these gluten-free

 ⅓ cup (50g) 70% dark chocolate chips or block, finely chopped